 While gas costs less than electricity, electric showers are still far more efficient than relying on your hot water system.

-Given the cost of gas is only about 40% that of electricity (as of December 2022 under the Energy Price Guarantee), in theory, a mixer or power shower might be more cost efficient than an electric shower.
+Given the cost of gas is only about 30% that of electricity (as of December 2022 under the Energy Price Guarantee), in theory, a mixer or power shower might be more cost-efficient than an electric shower.
 However, electric showers usually use less water and therefore require less energy, so a lot depends on how long you are showering for.

 In addition, electric showers are efficient due to the fact that the water is heated at the point of use, whereas with power and mixer showers heat is lost through the cistern and pipes before it even reaches the shower.